-- Double-selling The same carbon unit is sold more than once to different parties.
-The incidence of this can be minimised by the use of a carbon unit registry. - Double certification The same carbon project is validated/verified against two or more carbon standards.
-The incidence of this can be minimised by insisting that projects only use one registry and carbon registries ensure that a project is not already registered on another carbon registry.
+• Double-selling - The same carbon unit is sold more than once to different parties.
+The incidence of this can be minimised by the use of a carbon unit registry.

-- Double-monetisation A carbon unit in an Annex 1 country is monetised once as a voluntary unit by a project and a second time by the project host-country's government as an allowance (Assigned Amount Unit or Removal Unit).
-This is an issue in most Annex 1 countries. - Double-claiming An organisation or government makes a claim about the same unit of carbon reduction as another organisation.
+- Double certification The same carbon project is validated/verified against two or more carbon standards.
+The incidence of this can be minimised by insisting that projects only use one registry and carbon registries ensure that a project is not already registered on another carbon registry. - Double-monetisation A carbon unit is monetised once as a voluntary unit by a project and a second time as a national-level Greenhouse Gas allowance. - Double-claiming An organisation or government makes a claim about the same unit of carbon reduction as another organisation.
 It may be perceived as satisfactory that an organisation claim 'we created a carbon neutral product' and another organisation claims 'we sell a carbon neutral product' or government claims 'we reached our emissions reduction target'.

 Environmental Impact Assessment (EIA) - These regulations apply to forestry related projects.
-If the Forestry Commission/Natural Resources Wales/Forest Service considers that project proposals may have a significant effect on the environment then the proposer must obtain consent for the work from the relevant body and submit an Environmental Statement as part of the application for consent.
+If the Forestry Commission/ Scottish Forestry/Natural Resources Wales/ Northern Ireland Forest Service considers that project proposals may have a significant effect on the environment then the proposer must obtain consent for the work from the relevant body and submit an Environmental Statement as part of the application for consent.